Community Paramedicine

 • Connect with health care resources.

-• Hospital-at-Home, home health, DME suppliers, etc.
+• Home health, DME suppliers, etc.

 • Connect with community resources.